706-419-3883

 Caveat:

 Please be aware that Himalayan and Celtic salt do not have the recommended daily allowance of iodine.
 This is potentially serious because you need iodine to make thyroid hormone.
 Iodine deficiency is the major cause of hypothyroidism world wide.
 Too little and excessive amounts of iodine increases the risk for diabetes and thyroid cancer.
 Adults and teens need 150 micrograms a day.
 Children ages 1-8 need 90 mcg and children 9-13, 120 mcg of iodine per a day.
 Pregnant women and nursing mothers require 200 micrograms of iodine daily.
 The content of iodine in seaweed is highly variable.
-Kelp or brown seaweed has excessive amounts where as red and green seaweed may contain between 30-200 micrograms per a serving.
+Kelp or brown seaweed have excessive amounts where as red and green seaweed may contain between 30-200 micrograms per serving.

 © 2024, Wildwood Sanitarium.
 All rights reserved.